Carbon trading gets a green light from the U.N., and Brazil hopes to earn billions

 "Brazil is really positioning itself as a massive supplier, since, essentially, carbon credits are our product," said Gabriella Dorlhiac, executive director of the International Chamber of Commerce in Brazil, at a session in Glasgow organized by the International Emissions Trading Association.
 Dorlhiac presented a study which estimates that Brazil could sell up to $100 billion dollars worth of carbon credits over the next decade, mostly generated by protecting forests or expanding them.

-"That's exactly what we want," says EDF's Kelly Kizzer.
+"That's exactly what we want," says EDF's Kelley Kizzier.
 "I think people should be looking at this as a revenue opportunity, and as a way that we get finance flowing from developed to developing countries."
 Those countries need investment capital, far above what they're getting in aid from governments, in order to build clean energy systems and adapt to climate change.

 Critics say carbon trading won't help climate change